 This Halloween, let's dive into the darker side of our public art collections in search of the gory, the creepy, the visions of witches, monsters and the devil: enduring images that have fired the imaginations of artists through the centuries.

-Judith, a beautiful widow, enters the tent of Holofernes, an Assyrian general intending to invade her
+In the biblical account, Judith, a beautiful widow, enters the tent of Holofernes, an Assyrian general intending to invade her home town: he lets her because he fancies her.
+Judith plies Holofernes with drink, he passes out, and she beheads him.
+Boy meets girl, et cetera.

 And while we're on Greek mythology: if you go down to Kingston Lacy, you may be greeted by this particularly fearsome depiction of the monstrous Medusa, who was also fought (and killed) by Perseus.

-Moving on to Biblical tales, the story of the temptation of Saint Anthony has given artists license to conjure up various ghouls.
-Anthony, a Christian monk, made a pilgrimage to the desert in his native
+Moving on to Christian tales, the story of the temptation of Saint Anthony has given artists licence to conjure up various ghouls.
+Anthony, a Christian monk, made a pilgrimage to the desert in his native Egypt, and was reported to have suffered a series of supernatural temptations during his sojourn.
+Lots of well-known artists have taken up the mantle of recreating these temptations, and it's particularly worth taking a look at the versions by Max Ernst and Salvador Dali.

 The painting below, at first glance, looks like a typical narrative scene: and then the monsters in the bottom right hand corner catch your eye...